 In December 2011, the Company issued a promissory note for \$99,474 to an affiliated company owned by the officers of Amicor.
-The note was payable in full without interest on or before January 15, 2012.
-The Company shall pay to the note holder a late charge of 5% per annum if payment is not received within 15 days after January 15, 2012.
-Such note was in connection with the execution of a lease assignment agreement between the Company and the affiliated company for certain mineral rights located in San Juan County, Utah.
+The note was payable in full without interest on or before January 15, 2012 and was subject to a late charge of 5% per annum if not paid within 15 days after January 15, 2012.
+Such note was issued in connection with the execution of a lease assignment agreement between the Company and the affiliated company for certain mineral rights located in San Juan County, Utah.